habitat-sh/on-prem-builder/README.md

 Navigate to `http://${APP_HOSTNAME_OR_IP}/#/sign-in` to access the Builder UI.

 At that point you should be able to log in using your configured OAuth provider.

-*Note*: If you set up `GitLab` as your OAuth provider, even though the Sign In page says "Sign in with GitHub", it should direct to your GitLab authentication endpoint correctly.

 ### Create an Origin